This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Besides gathering the ingredients above, here are a few things to mention about some of the ingredients

 - Cake Flour – I’ll explain more below, but cake flour is key to producing a light, tender cake.
 If you use all-purpose flour the cake won’t be as tender.
 You can make a homemade cake flour, but it won’t produce quite the same results as store-bought.
+For more recipes that use cake flour, check out my 41 cake flour recipes.

 - Unsalted butter – I always recommend using unsalted butter vs. salted butter so you can control the amount of salt in your cake.
 Make sure your butter is also properly softened before you start so it can be properly creamed with the sugar, which will create a tall, fluffy cake structure.